blossom-babs/social-media-server/note.md

 6. Mongoose does not return javascript object, it returns a moongoose document class as such destructuting will be weird - https://stackoverflow.com/questions/63897396/destructuring-of-the-object-returned-by-mongodb-query-result

 7. Login with jwt access on postman

+8. revisit req.user = verified on jwt verify - note that on login - user details is stored in userDetails